Chemical sensor array

 A chemical sensor array is a sensor architecture with multiple sensor components that create a pattern for analyte detection from the additive responses of individual sensor components.
 There exist several types of chemical sensor arrays including electronic, optical, acoustic wave, and potentiometric devices.
 These chemical sensor arrays can employ multiple sensor types that are cross-reactive or tuned to sense specific analytes.

 Overview

 Definition

-Sensor array components are individual sensors, which are selected based on their individual sensing properties (ie. method of detection, specificity for a particular class of analyte and molecular interaction).
+Sensor array components are individual sensors, which are selected based on their individual sensing properties (i.e. method of detection, specificity for a particular class of analyte and molecular interaction).
 Sensor components are chosen to respond to as many analytes as possible; so, while the sensitivity and selectivity of individual sensor components vary, the sensors have an additive effect by creating a nonselective fingerprint for a particular analyte when combined into an array architecture.
 Recognition of fingerprints enables detection of analytes in mixtures.
 Chemical sensor arrays differ from other multianalyte tests such as a urinalysis stick assay which utilizes multiple, specific sensor materials for targeted detection of analytes in a mixture; instead, chemical sensor arrays rely on cross-reactivity of individual sensor components to generate fingerprints based on the additive responses of sensor components to the target analyte.